ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part04.md

 ![11 cf ssl tls recommender](images/how-to-bake-an-ortelius-pi/part04/11-cf-ssl-tls-recommender.png)

-- Clicking on `Edge Certificates` you will see that the kind folks at Cloudflare have provided you with a certificate for free
+- Clicking on `Edge Certificates` you will see that the kind folks at Cloudflare have provided you with a certificate for free also known as `Universal SSL`
-- Take note of

 Attention: Let's Encrypt's chain of trust will be changing on September 2024.
 Universal SSL certificates will be automatically switched to a more compatible certificate authority.
 Review our [documentation](https://developers.cloudflare.com/ssl/reference/migration-guides/lets-encrypt-chain/#lets-encrypt-chain-update) for details and to understand the impacts on other certificate types.